pachterlab/k-spaces/README.md

 **generate** - generates synthetic data from an affine subspace.
 Will be updated soon to generate synthetic data given an affine subspace object or a kspaces model containing affine subspace objects.

 **plotting** - visualization functions using matplotlib.
 Will be updated prior to release. view_3D() outputs static views of 3D data from different angles using matplotlib.
-A new function using plotly to generate an interactive 3D plot has been written and will be added shortly

 docstrings copied and pasted below for now: